sharetribe/flex-docs/src/docs/tutorial-transaction-process/create-transaction-process/index.md

 ---

-In this tutorial, we'll create a new transaction process for the CottageDays marketplace.
-It will be a booking process where we will add a new transition for the customer to cancel their booking request before the provider accepts it.
-We will also update the client app to use the new process, and to allow the customer to cancel the request.
+In this tutorial, we'll create a new transaction process for the Saunatime marketplace.
+It will be an instant booking process where the booking is accepted automatically upon making the booking, without the provider needing to take action.
+We will also update the client app to use the new process.

 ## Create a transaction process

-First, we will use the default booking process to create a similar but separate transaction process.
+First, we will use an existing instant booking process to create a similar but separate transaction process.
 This will allow us to make changes to the transaction behavior.

 ### Clone Flex example processes repository